OMG, It's October

 The sun daily bids

-an earlier good-by,
+an earlier good-by,and occasionally overhead

 come calls of goose